 From the beginning and throughout almost two years of sharing on this blog, I thought of “swimming in the mud” in the struggling sense.
-It has been a visceral metaphor for my frame of mind through a ten-year span of particularly challenging life issues concerning myself and/or those I loved, which included:
+It had been a visceral metaphor for my frame of mind when I first started writing, where I tended to touch more on these topics:

-Death; Tragedy (9/11); Mental Illness (PTSD, Anxiety Disorders, Alcoholism, Severe Depression); Chronic Physical Illness (including Organ Transplant); Divorce; the repercussions of Unresolved Childhood Trauma; the threat of Job Loss; Long-Term Unemployment; Financial Setbacks and Uncertainty Nearing Retirement; Moving Away from Family and Friends (Isolation); Familial Rifts; Loss of Identity; striving to Align Vocation with Life Purpose.
+Death; Tragedy and Trauma; Mental Health challenges; Chronic Physical Illness; Divorce; the repercussions of Unresolved Childhood Trauma; the threat of Job Loss; Long-Term Unemployment; Financial Setbacks and Uncertainty; Isolation from Family and Friends; Familial Rifts; Loss of Identity; Ageism; striving to Align Vocation with Life Purpose.